 Most people would believe that this is due to distance requirements, potential latency, etc., but it is not.
 Since cloud backbones are made up of large numbers of 100 gigabit pipes, latency is not the issue—but jurisdiction and data sovereignty are.
 In other words, if traffic is coming into an organization in the EU, once that traffic is inside the EU, it must remain in the EU to meet regulatory compliance requirements.
 If the DDoS scrubbing center was outside of the EU, this would be a compliance issue.
 And the same thing goes for cloud-based application security testing (AST) platforms like Checkmarx One.

 Checkmarx One is an AST platform that exists in our own cloud, running in the cloud.
 And like any cloud-based DDoS defense provider, the Checkmarx “cloud” must also have a global presence.
-That is why we already have SaaS instances in North America, the EU, Australia, and India.
-Plus, we‘re adding an additional instance in APAC that will go live soon.
+That is why we already have SaaS instances in North America, the EU, Australia, India, and Singapore.
 This equates to five (5) SaaS instances to better serve our customers worldwide.
 Again, this has nothing to do with latency or distance.
 This has to do with data sovereignty.
 And with organizations, software developers, and application security teams located all over the world, we must operate in the same regions in which they operate.
 Checkmarx One is available to all organizations in all regions regardless of their size or number of software developers.

 For Checkmarx, it’s always been about a global AppSec presence since software knows no boundaries, but data sovereignty does.
 Also, there is no difference in the costs of our platform no matter where in the world you operate.
 Organizations send their lines of code to the location of choice where we operate, the platform scans the code for vulnerabilities and associated risks, and results are returned to the organizations—in the most secure fashion possible.
 The term we coined for this is called, “Global AppSec,” since we understand code knows no boundaries, and neither does security.